 Indicate the number of Chase Ultimate Rewards Points you would like to transfer to Southwest.

-Remember that this is a one-way street.
 Any points transferred from Chase to Southwest can not be reversed, so make sure the award space is available before proceeding with this transfer.

-Review transfer details, then “Submit”
+Review transfer details, then “Submit.”

-Reminder to only transfer points when you see award availability.
 The transfer process is irreversible – you can not transfer Southwest Rapid Rewards miles back to Chase Ultimate Rewards.

 Run your award searches and safe travels.